 - A step-by-step roadmap to launch your AI assistant

-Early bird pricing ends tonight at 12 PM EST. Sign up now to take advantage.
+Early bird pricing ends on July 31st.
+Sign up now to take advantage.
 Learn to build in AI—with AI in just 30 days!

 This problem, which I’m calling knowledge orchestration, is the biggest unsolved problem for builders in AI outside of progress on foundational models.
 It touches how you store, index, and retrieve the knowledge you need to perform useful large language model tasks.
 There are many people trying to improve this at different layers of the stack:

 OpenAI and other players are working to build this at the foundational model layer.
 They’re building bigger context window sizes: the more knowledge you can fit into your prompt, the better.
 GPT-4’s 32,000 token context window is 8x better than previous models, so improvement is happening quickly.

 One layer up from that, LlamaIndex and Langchain are building at the developer tool / infrastructure layer.
 They’re making it easy for developers to chunk, store, and retrieve knowledge from various different kinds of databases with only a few lines of code.